byq77/core2-mbed-template/README.md

 [mbed] Importing program "mbed-os" from "https://github.com/ARMmbed/mbed-os" at latest revision in the current branch
 ```

-After that you will need to set path to your newly imported `mbed-os` library as global in mbed cli tool.
+After that you will need to set path to `mbed-os` directory in Mbed CLI.
 These way all your projects can use one instance of library (default configuration is to have separate instance of library for each project).
 Run:

 ```bash
 $ mbed config -G MBED_OS_DIR <path to mbed-os>